reabiliti/aroundrails/_posts/ruby/2018-09-01-understanding-method-missing.md

 categories: ruby
 ---

 In this article we are going to look at `method_missing` and `respond_to_missing?` in order to see what they do and how they can be used.
-We're going to re-create the [StringInquirer][string_inquirer] class in Ruby on Rails as a way to demonstrate what is happening and how it can be used in real applications.
+We're going to re-create the [StringInquirer][string_inquirer]{:target="_blank"} class in Ruby on Rails as a way to demonstrate what is happening and how it can be used in real applications.

 # What is StringInquirer

 If you've used Rails you've probably had to check at one point or another which environment your app is running in.
 To do this you probably called `Rails.env.staging?`.
 What I didn't know until recently was that `env` was an instance of the StringInquirer class.

 StringInquirer allows you to check if a String is equal to something by asking it `staging?` rather than `env == 'staging'`.

 # NoMethodError

 You've probably seen the NoMethodError exception many times while programming Ruby.
 The code below will produce the NoMethodError exception because the method `happy?` doesn't exist.

 ```ruby
 class StringInquirer < String